benashford/redis-async/README.md

 (defscript test-script (from "path-to-package/test-script.lua"))
 ```

+### Error handling

+Error handling is currently rudimentary.
+If an unrecoverable error occurs (e.g. server being unavailable), all open channels will close and new commands may be rejected.
+In this case the pool should be closed and a new one created.

+The roadmap includes improving this to automatically retry/reconnect.

 ## Why not just use ...?

 TBC: list of similarities and differences with other libraries